Nneka Ogwumike: USA Basketball

 Ogwumike had also played for Team USA at the 2014 FIBA World Championship for Women, helping Team USA beat Spain 77–64 in the gold medal game.

+She has been pushing to switch nationality to represent Nigeria's D'Tigress after she withdrew from representing the USA Women's team in 2020.

+On October 17, 2025, Ogwumike confirmed in a phone interview with the Assocated Press that she has lost her third appeal to play for Nigeria.

 WNBA career

+Los Angeles Sparks (2012–2023)

-On April 16, 2012, the Los Angeles Sparks picked Ogwumike first overall in the 2012 WNBA Draft.
-She became the second player from Cypress-Fairbanks High School to be drafted No. 1 overall into the WNBA behind Lindsey Harding in 2007.
+On April 16, 2012, the Los Angeles Sparks picked Ogwumike first overall in the 2012 WNBA draft.
+She became the second player from Cypress-Fairbanks High School to be drafted No. 1 overall into the WNBA after Lindsey Harding in 2007.
 On July 12, 2012, Ogwumike set a career-high in rebounds with 20 to go along with 22 points in a 77–74 win over the eventual WNBA champion Indiana Fever.
 On September 13, 2012, she scored a season high 30 points on 10 of 15 shooting to go along with 11 rebounds in an 86–77 win over the Chicago Sky.
 In the regular season finale on September 20, 2012, Ogwumike matched her teammate Candace Parker for team highs in both points and rebounds with each player earning 22 and 11, respectively, in a 92–76 win over the defending WNBA champion Minnesota Lynx.
 Ogwumike was 10 for 13 from the field.

 Ogwumike was named WNBA Rookie of the Month four out of five times in her rookie season.
 On October 7, 2012, Ogwumike was awarded as the 2012 WNBA Rookie of the Year.
 It marked the fifth consecutive year that the award had been won by the first overall draft pick.

 During the 2014 season, Ogwumike averaged 15.8 ppg and was voted as a WNBA All-star for the second time in her career along with her sister Chiney Ogwumike, becoming the first pair of sisters to be selected into a WNBA All-Star game.